kolinger/rd-usb/README.md

 Custom data directory can be specified with `--data-dir` option.

 For example `rd-usb.exe --data-dir C:/rd-usb` will place all configuration and data files in `C:/rd-usb` directory.
+This can be used together with shortcut, just make sure you escape path with quotes properly, for example:
+`"C:\your\path\rd-usb.exe" --data-dir "C:\your\path\data"`.

 Custom export
 --